-19.04.10 Long Lake Estate
+19.01.1019.14 Long Lake Estate

-Long Lake Estates is a neighbourhood developed around a chain of lakes including Long Lake, Miller Lake and Boy Lake.
-The area was developed by plans of subdivision including a number of lots that do not front on any of the lakes.
+19.14.1 Long Lake Estates is a neighbourhood developed around a chain of lakes including Long Lake, Miller Lake and Boy Lake.
+The area was developed by plansPlans of subdivisionSubdivisions including a number of lots that do not front on any of the lakes.
 The size of the lots are smaller than current standards and in some cases, the lots are too small to meet yard, by-law clearances and service requirements.
 The Municipality may use a number of tools to respond to issues that arise respecting the large number of undersized lots in Long Lake States.
-These tools may include but not limited to: merging lots; site plan control; and site specific zoning by-laws.
+These tools may include but not limited to: merging lotsdeeming by-laws; consent; site plan control; and site specific zening byZoning By-laws.

+19.0519.15 The Nobel Settlement Area

-19.05 The Nobel Settlement Area
+1905.119.15.1 The Nobel Settlement Area is that part of the <a href="mailto:municipality-municip

-- 19.05.1 The Nobel Settlement Area is that part of the municipality which has historically been a mixed-use service and residential area.
-The Municipality encourages continued growth and development within this area, but is mindful that parts of the Settlement Area are serviced by only municipal water systems, while other large areas have historically developed on the basis of private services.
-Growth and development within the Settlement Area, therefore, needs to be carefully considered when applications come forward. - 19.05.2 The Nobel Settlement Area is depicted on Schedule 'A'.
-It includes existing, built-up areas, as well as vacant areas which have been set aside for development.
+19.05219.15.2 The Nobel Settlement Area is depicted on Schedule 'A-A. It includes existing, built-up areas, as well as vacant areas which have been set aside for development.
 Many of these vacant areas will develop on the basis of private services.
 However, any development proposal within or adjacent to the municipal water service will be expected to connect to this water supply where it is considered infilling or minor rounding out of the service area.